 Forward-looking statements: Certain matters discussed in this presentation are "forwardlooking statements."
 The Private Securities Litigation Reform Act of 1995 has established that these statements qualify for safe harbors from liability.
 Forward-looking statements may include words like "believe," "anticipate," "target," "expect," "pro forma," "estimate," "intend," "guidance" or words of similar meaning.
 Forward-looking statements describe future plans, objectives, expectations or goals.
-Although Westar Energy believes that its expectations are based on reasonable assumptions, all forward-looking statements involve risk and uncertainty.
+Although we believe expectations are based on reasonable assumptions, all forward-looking statements involve risk and uncertainty.
 The factors that could cause actual results to differ materially from these forward-looking statements include those discussed herein as well as (1) those discussed in the company's Annual Report on Form 10-K for the year ended Dec.
 31, 2010 (a) under the heading, "Forward-Looking Statements," (b) in ITEM 1.
 Business, (c) in ITEM 1A.
 Risk Factors, (d) in ITEM 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, and (e) in ITEM 8.
-Financial Statements and Supplementary Data: Notes 13 and 15; and (2) other factors discussed in the company's filings with the Securities and Exchange Commission.
+Financial Statements and Supplementary Data: Notes 13 and 15; and (2) those discussed in the company's Quarterly Report on Form 10-Q filed May 5, 2011 (a) in ITEM 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and (b) in Part I, Financial Information, ITEM 1.
+Financial Statements: Notes 8 and 9; and (3) other factors discussed in the company's filings with the Securities and Exchange Commission.
 Any forward-looking statement speaks only as of the date such statement was made, and the company does not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement was made.